-Buying a property in Cayman has many advantages, not least that if you are staying for some time, mortgages tend to work out cheaper than rents over a three to five-year period.
+Buying a property in the Cayman Islands has many advantages, not least that if you are staying for some time, mortgages tend to work out cheaper than rents over a three to five-year period.

 There are no restrictions on foreign ownership of real estate if the property is for personal use and there are no annual property or capital gains taxes.
 If the property is rented out as an investment, then no tourist tax is payable if the property is rented to residents (although, if more than two properties are owned for rental, there will be additional licences required, namely a Trade and Business and Local Companies (Control) Law Licence).

 Cayman’s Land Registry office enables transfers to be relatively quick and simple.
 Every piece of property is registered under a unique block and parcel number, which means every owner is registered and the Government guarantees the accuracy of the entries recorded at Lands.
 A potential purchaser may examine the records regarding any piece of property to check whether there are any liens, charges or restrictions on it.
 Unless stipulated within the covenants for a particular development, there are no time deadlines for building on raw land.
 The land can be held undeveloped indefinitely and many families are land banking for future generations.
 Planning approvals are valid for five years following the grant of planning permission.

 Much like a big city, each neighbourhood and borough in Cayman has it’s unique qualities, quirks and characteristics.
 Read on for an explanation of residential areas not only in Grand Cayman, but in the Sister Islands too.Read More